-- Meet admission requirements of Lincoln University's Graduate Studies Program. - Accepted conditionally with a Miller Analogies Test (MAT) with a minimum score of 350; or a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after nine (9) credit hours in which a written research project was required.
+- Meet admission requirements of Lincoln University's Graduate Studies Program. - Accepted conditionally with a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after nine (9) credit hours in which a written research project was required.
 May be accepted unconditionally after writing ability is demonstrated.
-If applicant is a an approved graduate of the Lincoln University Undergraduate program in history with either a Bachelor of Arts or Bachelor of Science degree in History, he/she is exempt from the review of writing requirement.
+If applicant is an approved graduate of the Lincoln University Undergraduate program in history with either a Bachelor of Arts or Bachelor of Science degree in History, he/she is exempt from the review of writing requirement. - Letters of Recommendation from teaching faculty which speaks to the applicant's ability to successfully matriculate in the area of study.

-- Letters of Recommendation from teaching faculty which speaks to the applicant's ability to successfully matriculate in the area of study. - A minimum of 24 hours of undergraduate work in history with at a least 12 of these hours in upper division courses at the junior and senior level.
+A minimum of 24 hours of undergraduate work in history with at a least 12 of these hours in upper division courses at the junior and senior level.